 More About Me

 I like to play badminton, jog, lift weights, listen to podcasts, and watch shows on YouTube and Netflix.
-Over the weekends, I often go hiking with friends and enjoy the magnificent scenery of Vancouver.
+Over the weekends, I often go hiking with friends.
 I am a big NBA fan and grew up playing basketball.